 Pupil Premium allocations are made based on the January school census.

-Head teachers and Governing Bodies are held accountable for the impact of pupil premium funding in the following ways:
+Head teachers and Governing Bodies/Local Boards are held accountable for the impact of pupil premium funding in the following ways:

 Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.